finos/common-domain-model/documentation/source/documentation.rst

    time TimeZone (0..1) <"The observation time.">
    side QuotationSideEnum (0..1) <"The side (bid/mid/ask) of the observation, when applicable.">

 From that observation, a *reset* can be built which does affect the specific transaction.
-This uses the ``ResetPrimitive`` type.
+A reset is represented by the ``ResetPrimitive`` type.

 .. code-block:: Haskell